I originally posted this in 2015 but have updated it so the links are still good and the information is relatively ageless.

 2. Last weekend in April and first weekend in May.
 That’s always the formula.
-This year’s festival starts Friday, April 22 and runs through Sunday May 1, with three-days to recuperate in the middle (no festival shows Monday – Wednesday).
+This means that the 2020 festival starts Thursday, April 23 and runs through Sunday May 3, with three-days to recuperate in the middle (no festival shows Monday – Wednesday).
 Go for the day or the whole fest.

 3. Tickets are easy to get at the gate.
 You can procrastinate and/or be spontaneous.
-They will have a ticket waiting for you.
+They will have a ticket waiting for you (unless they book the Rolling Stones again).
 It’s highly unlikely the festival will sell out.
 It takes a lot of bodies to fill the Fair Grounds Race Course.
 Day passes are $75 and sold with efficiency at the entry points.
 You can buy in at advance if you want.
 But after Ticketmaster takes its pound of flesh, you save less than a price of beer per ticket.
 Or you can buy a brass pass and go all seven days.

 4. Hotels can be expensive but plentiful; cheaper further out.
 It’s over $300 a night to stay downtown/French Quarter.
 Cheaper further out.
 If you have a car, Slidell, Metairie or some other suburb is an affordable option.
 But not as fun as being in close.
 Since I like embedding in a neighborhood, I use AirBnB.
 Yes, almost everyone charges more during Jazz Fest.